Palm Cove Climate

 There are not too many places in the world where you can sit comfortably in a swimsuit on the beach in the middle of winter.
 Palm Cove's tropical winter is warm, dry and pleasant.
 The daytime temperature is comfortable for any outdoor Activities be it a game of golf, horseback riding or rainforest treks.

 The tropical winter nights can sometimes get cold enough for you to require a light jacket.
-Tropical Winters are generally very busy in Palm Cove since the much of Australia is battling cold, rainy and windy conditions.
+Tropical Winters are generally very busy in Palm Cove since much of the southern states of Australia are battling cold, rainy and windy conditions and they flock to Tropical North Queensalnd for some reprieve.

 Tropical Spring: September to November